-The result is a super moist, flavorful cake which is sure to please, whether you're celebrating a birthday or just craving something delicious to share with family and friends.
+The result is a super moist, flavorful cake which is sure to please, whether you need a great birthday cake, or just craving something delicious to share with family and friends.

 How to Make a Mint Oreo Cake